Scotts Head Masterplan

 In December 2025, Nambucca Valley Council kicked off the master plan project by inviting expressions of interest to the project reference group.
 The group has now met and the process is underway.

-followed by a second phase of engagement, where different parts of the master plan will start to take shape, from late June to early July.
+• A second phase of community consultation will occur from June-July, where different parts of the draft master plan will start to take shape.

-Reporting the draft master plan to Council is expected to occur at the 28 October 2026 Ordinary Meeting of Council.
-Should Council resolve to exhibit the plan, a third round of community consultation and formal submissions to the plan will be invited in October-November 2026.
+• The final community consultation phase will be when the draft master plan is reported to Council, which is expected to occur at the 28 October 2026 Ordinary Meeting of Council, at this stage.
+Should Council resolve to exhibit the plan, the second in-depth round of community consultation and formal submissions to the plan will occur in October-November 2026.

 Project Reference Group Terms of Reference(PDF, 174KB)